wojtasfi/tutoro_project/README.md

 http://localhost:8086/swagger-ui.html#/
 Get recommended skills and teachers

-Please see the skill_model.jpeg and teacher_model.jpeg.
+Please see the skill_model.png and teacher_model.png.

 Skill recommendation explanation: "If user A is learining skill X, user B is also learning skill B and additionally C- recommend skill C to user A"